ApiniLabs/PAC-ID/README.md

 **Q: Is the usage of PAC-IDs limited to life science / laboratories?**

 **A:** Not by design.
-In principle PAC-IDs could be used everywhere where real work objects need to be unambiguously identified and referred to among otherwise unrelated systems.
+In principle PAC-IDs could be used everywhere where real world objects need to be unambiguously identified and referred to among otherwise unrelated systems.

 **Q: How do I translate an ID into a PAC-ID when I am not the issuer of the ID?**

-**A:** Every ID can be translated into a valid PAC-ID using the specification above, if the `issuer`and `category`are known.
+**A:** Every ID can be translated into a valid PAC-ID using the specification above, if the `issuer` and `category` are known.

 **Q: Can I rely on this PAC-ID specification staying stable?**